Case study · Product

 - 01

-Refusal as a feature, not a fallback
+Refusal is a feature, not a fallback

 - 02

-Permissions must be part of the experience
+Permissions are part of the experience

 - 03